Subham73-cmd/Password-Generator/README.md

 # Password-Generator
-This is simple python to generate passwords.
+This is simple python program to generate passwords.